Pivotal Cloud Foundry® (PCF) all versions

-The purpose of this KB is to help the reader troubleshoot load balancer issues when configuring SSL/TLS on Firewalls for PCF.
+The purpose of this article is to help the reader troubleshoot load balancer issues when configuring SSL/TLS on Firewalls for PCF.

 If you are using an External load balancer you will need to ensure that that you are passing the following header information to PCF.